Granite Bay Wrongful Death Lawyer

 Watch the following video by Granite Bay wrongful death lawyer, Ed Smith about wrongful death claims:Survival Actions

 Had the decedent not died but instead had been injured in an accident caused by a negligent party, they would have been able to file a personal injury lawsuit.
 This would include expenses for medical care, pain and suffering, and other costs.
 In a survival action, the family steps into the shoes of the decedent and files a lawsuit for the costs from the time of the injury until the family member’s death.
 The reason it is called a survival action is that it survives the person’s demise.
-A wrongful death lawsuit, on the other hand, is one that claims the compensation due to the family members after the person’s death.Who Can File a Wrongful Death Claim?
+A wrongful death lawsuit, on the other hand, is one that claims the compensation due to the family members after the person’s death.Who Can Bring a Wrongful Death Case in California?

 California law allows the following persons to file a wrongful death claim: